snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 <!--more-->

 <h2 id="gcp">1.
-Google Cloud Platform support</h2>
+Google Cloud Platform (GCP) support</h2>

 One year ago we published [our "Porting Snowplow to Google Cloud Platform" RFC][rfc], which laid the ground for native support of Google Cloud Platform across the Snowplow core components: collector, enrichment, warehouse loading and event archival.

 Since that announcement, we have been busy exploring the Google Cloud Platorm and working on prototype components.
-[R101 Neapolis][r101-initial-support] introduced [Google Cloud PubSub][google-pubsub] support to our Stream Collector and added provisional Cloud PubSub support to Stream Enrich (our existing real-time enrichment process for Kinesis).
+[R101 Neapolis][r101-initial-support] introduced [Google Cloud Pub/Sub][google-pubsub] support to our Stream Collector and added provisional Cloud Pub/Sub support to Stream Enrich (our existing real-time enrichment process for Kinesis).

-[R110 Valle dei Templi][r110-beam-enrich] then added a new Beam Enrich application, which reads raw events from PubSub subscription and performs standard enrichment process using [Google Cloud Dataflow][dataflow], a service for distributed data processing; this replaced the Cloud PubSub support in Stream Enrich.
+[R110 Valle dei Templi][r110-beam-enrich] then added a new Beam Enrich application, which reads raw events from Pub/Sub subscription and performs standard enrichment process using [Google Cloud Dataflow][dataflow], a service for distributed data processing; this replaced the Cloud Pub/Sub support in Stream Enrich.

 And with today's release of the BigQuery Loader, you can now deploy your entire pipeline on Google Cloud and analyze Snowplow enriched data using best in class tools such as BigQuery and Cloud Dataflow.